 Other androgen-suppressing drugs

 Estrogens (female hormones) were once the main alternative to orchiectomy for men with advanced prostate cancer.
-Because of their possible side effects (including blood clots and breast enlargement), estrogens have been largely replaced by LHRH analogs and anti-androgens.
-Still, estrogens may be tried if androgen deprivation is no longer working.
+Because of their possible side effects (including blood clots and breast enlargement), estrogens have been replaced by other types of hormone therapy.
+Still, estrogens may be tried if these other hormone treatments are no longer working.

-Ketoconazole (Nizoral®), first used for treating fungal infections, blocks production of androgens.
+Ketoconazole (Nizoral), first used for treating fungal infections, blocks production of certain hormones, including androgens, similarly to abiraterone.
 It is most often used to treat men just diagnosed with advanced prostate cancer who have a lot of cancer in the body, as it offers a quick way to lower testosterone levels.
-It can also be tried if other forms of hormone therapy are no longer effective.
+It can also be tried if other forms of hormone therapy are no longer working.

-Ketoconazole can block the production of cortisol, an important steroid hormone in the body.
-People treated with ketoconazole often need to take a corticosteroid (like hydrocortisone) to prevent the side effects caused by low cortisol levels.
+Ketoconazole also can block the production of cortisol, an important steroid hormone in the body, so men treated with this drug often need to take a corticosteroid (such as prednisone or hydrocortisone).

 Possible side effects of hormone therapy

-Orchiectomy, LHRH analogs, and LHRH antagonists can all cause similar side effects due to changes in the levels of hormones such as testosterone and estrogen.
+Orchiectomy and LHRH agonists and antagonists can all cause similar side effects from lower levels of hormones such as testosterone.
 These side effects can include:

-- Hot flashes, which may get better or even go away with time
+- Hot flashes, which may get better or go away with time

 - Breast tenderness and growth of breast tissue